Wednesday, January 18, 2023

 Agreement, however it is arrived at, stands at the center of our preschool, as it does in life itself.
 Conflict, all conflict, emerges from the inability to agree.
 These children were not playing a game; they were living.

 The children took turns pumping until the cauldron was full, or at least as full as they collectively agreed it needed to be.
 Now it was too heavy for a single carrier, so they circled around the cauldron and lifted it together.
-Walking with it was a complicated matter: they had to agree about where they were going, at what speed, and who would have to walk backwards to sideways.
+Walking with it was a complicated matter: they had to agree about where they were going, at what speed, and who would have to walk backwards or sideways.
 Maybe it was still too heavy.
 They staggered a bit under its weight before another friend joined them, dashing in to slide his arms under cauldron.
 It was still too heavy, but when another playmate tried to squeeze her body in amongst them, it became clear that they could lift it, but not effectively carry the heavy thing, even when they all worked together.

 They agreed they would need to put it down, which they did, carefully, not spilling more than a drop or two.